ibexa/documentation-developer/docs/multisite/languages/back_office_translations.md

             enabled: true
 ```

 Then clear the cache.
-Now you can reload your [[= product_name =]] Back Office.
+Now you can reload your [[= product_name =]] back office.
-If your browser language is set to French, the Back Office will be displayed in French.
+If your browser language is set to French, the back office is displayed in French.

 !!! tip "Checking browser language"

-    To make sure that a language is set in your browser, check if it is sent as an accepted language in the `Accept-Language` header.
+    To make sure that a language is set in your browser, check if it's sent as an accepted language in the `Accept-Language` header.

 !!! tip

     You can also manually add the necessary .xliff files to an existing project.

     Add the language to an array under `ibexa.system.<siteaccess>.user_preferences.additional_translations`, for example:

     `ibexa.system.<siteaccess>.user_preferences.additional_translations: ['pl_PL', 'fr_FR']`

     Then, run `composer run post-update-cmd` and clear the cache.

-### Contributing Back Office translations
+### Contributing back office translations

 To learn how to contribute to a translation, see [Contributing translations](contribute_translations.md).

-### Selecting Back Office language
+### Selecting back office language

-Once you have language packages enabled, you can switch the language of the Back Office
-in the User Settings menu.
+Once you have language packages enabled, you can switch the language of the back office in the **User Settings** menu.

-Otherwise, the language will be selected based on the browser language.
+Otherwise, the language is selected based on the browser language.
-If you do not have a language defined in the browser, the language will be selected
-based on `parameters.locale_fallback` in `config/packages/ibexa.yaml`.
+If you don't have a language defined in the browser, the language is selected based on `parameters.locale_fallback` in `config/packages/ibexa.yaml`.

 ## Custom string translations

-When you extend the Back Office you often need to provide labels for new elements.
+When you extend the back office you often need to provide labels for new elements.
-It is good practice to provide your labels in translations files, instead of literally,
-so they can be reused and translated into other languages.
+It's good practice to provide your labels in translations files, instead of literally, so they can be reused and translated into other languages.

-To provide label strings, make use of the `Symfony\Component\Translation\TranslatorInterface`
-and its `trans()` method.
+To provide label strings, make use of the `Symfony\Component\Translation\TranslatorInterface` and its `trans()` method.

 The method takes as arguments: